JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2021.1 to 2021.1.1

+### Known Issues
+{id="known-issues-2021211"}

+* Builds that use Git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) might fail with the "_Failed to perform checkout on agent_" error.
+To prevent it, you need to set a branch for each used submodule in `.gitmodules`.
+  This problem will be fixed in version 2021.1.2, but you can already download and install our Git plugin with the fix [here](https://youtrack.jetbrains.com/issue/TW-71933#focus=Comments-27-4975853.0-0).

+### Other Updates
+{id="other-updates-202111"}

 * If you have added the `teamcity.nuget.feed.async.request.enabled` internal property to workaround [this issue](#ki-202121) in 2021.1, remember to remove it on upgrading to 2021.1.1.
 * VCS roots of archived subprojects are now hidden by default on the __Project Settings | VCS Roots__ page.
 You can display them by enabling the _including archived_ filter option.